sjaensch/bravado-asyncio/README.rst

 Development and contributing
 ----------------------------

-Developing ``bravado-asyncio`` requires a working installation of Python 3.5 or 3.6 with the `virtualenv <https://virtualenv.pypa.io/en/stable/>`_ package being installed.
+Developing ``bravado-asyncio`` requires a working installation of Python 3.6 with the `virtualenv <https://virtualenv.pypa.io/en/stable/>`_ package being installed.
 All other requirements will be installed in a virtualenv created in the ``venv`` directory.
+A full run of our testsuite runs the tests against Python 3.5 and 3.6, so if you want that to work you should install Python 3.5 as well.

 1. Run ``make``.
 This will create the virtualenv you will use for development, with all runtime and development dependencies installed.